MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/03-Ex1-1-use-word-develop-communication-brief.md

    **Write in a concise, professional tone appropriate for executive stakeholders.
 Organize the brief with clear headings and short sections, focusing on clarity, relevance, and strategic value rather than technical detail.**

-6. At this point, Copilot extracts the benefits of AuroraHub from the product overview and creates the first draft of the communications brief.
-The Copilot window at the bottom of the document indicates this version is draft 1 of 1.
+7. Review the report that Copilot generated.
+Note the level of detail in each area of interest.
 After reviewing this draft, you decide that it's a good starting point, although there are a few areas that you want to modify.
 The first thing you want to do is change the formatting of the benefits for each feature.
 Here’s a couple of options depending on how your first draft appears.

     - If the benefits for each feature are displayed in a bulleted list, you want to see how they appear in a table format.
-In this case, ask Copilot to display the benefits in a table rather than a bulleted list.
+In this case, ask Copilot to display the key features and benefits in a table rather than a bulleted list.

     - If the benefits for each feature are displayed in a table format, you want to see how they appear in a bulleted list.
-In this case, ask Copilot to display the benefits in a bulleted list rather than a table.
+In this case, ask Copilot to display the key features and benefits in a bulleted list rather than a table.

-7. Review the results.
-After much thought, you decide that you prefer the bulleted list version, but you want Copilot to display the features and benefits in an accordion style (made up of expandable/collapsible sections).
-Ask Copilot to change the formatting of the features and benefits so that they appear in an accordion style that consists of expandable/collapsible sections.
+8. Review the results.
+After much thought, you decide that you prefer the bulleted list version, but you want Copilot to display the key features and benefits in an accordion style (made up of expandable/collapsible sections).
+Ask Copilot to change the formatting of the key features and benefits so that they appear in an accordion style that consists of expandable/collapsible sections.
 Within each feature, it should display the benefits in a bulleted list.

-8. Review the new draft that Copilot created.
+9. Review the results.
 Hover over each Feature and Benefits heading to see the down arrow (**Collapse Heading**) icon.
 Select this down arrow for a feature to verify that it collapses that feature.
 Select the up arrow (**Expand Heading**) icon to verify that it expands the feature.
-You decide that this draft is the version that you want to move forward with.
+This version is the one that you want to move forward with.

-9. Now that you have a base version that you’re happy with, you decide that it needs one last piece of information.
+10. Now that you have a base version that you’re happy with, you decide that it needs one last piece of information.
 You realized that there’s nothing in the brief related to change management and adoption strategy.
 These topics are natural and highly relevant for Communications professionals, especially in the context of launching a new internal platform like AuroraHub.
 <br/><br/>To correct this omission, ask Copilot to add a new section titled “Change Management & Adoption Strategy.”
 It should describe how the Communications team plans to support the rollout of the AuroraHub platform across the organization.
 Include plans for internal messaging, leadership alignment, onboarding campaigns, and strategies to drive employee adoption and engagement during the transition.

-10. Review the new section.
+11. Review the new section.
 While the section looks good, you’re concerned about the tone of the brief, so ask Copilot to change the tone of the brief to a professional tone that’s appropriate for C-suite readers.

-11. While you’re pleased with the results, you’re concerned that it might be too long for executive stakeholders.
+12. While you’re pleased with the results, you’re concerned that it might be too long for executive stakeholders.
 You decide to have Copilot shorten the brief.
-That way, you can compare this latest draft with a final shortened version from the prior step to see which one you prefer.
-To generate one final draft, ask Copilot to shorten the brief by 20% while keeping the key messages.
+Ask Copilot to shorten the brief by 20% while keeping the key messages so that it’s a more appropriate length for executive stakeholders.

-12. Review this final draft.
-You can decide which version you want to use.
-If you prefer the longer version, select the back arrow in the Copilot prompt window to go back to the previous draft; otherwise, stay on this final, shortened draft.
-In the Copilot prompt field, select the **Keep it** button.
-The selected draft now turns into an actual Word document.

-13. At this point, you’re no longer in Copilot draft mode; you have an actual Word document.
-However, you can still use Copilot to fine tune the document.
+13. Review the results.
 While you’re satisfied with the communication brief, you begin to wonder if it’s missing critical information that Boulder’s executive stakeholders might be looking for.
 You decide to have Copilot review the document and offer any suggestions.
-To do so, open the Copilot pane by selecting the **Copilot** button that appears at the far-right side of the **Home** tab ribbon.

-14. In the Copilot pane that appears, ask Copilot to review this strategic communication brief and identify any key information that might be missing or underdeveloped, particularly from the perspective of executive stakeholders.
+Ask Copilot to review this strategic communication brief and identify any key information that might be missing or underdeveloped, particularly from the perspective of executive stakeholders.

-15. Review Copilot’s response.
-How Copilot interacts with the document depends on your license and the version of Word you’re using.
-In some environments, Copilot can work directly with the content of the open document when you work from the Copilot pane.
-In others, Copilot might not have access to the full document body and can only see basic file metadata when working from the Copilot pane.
-<br/><br/>If Copilot indicates that it can’t see or review the document, copy the content from the brief and paste it directly into the Copilot prompt field to provide the necessary context.
-During testing, response times may vary; Copilot might take several minutes to generate its output depending on request complexity and service load.

-16. Review the list of suggested additions proposed by Copilot.
-Ask Copilot to draft the missing sections in executive-ready language.
+14. Review the list of suggested additions proposed by Copilot.
+Ask Copilot to add the missing sections to the report in executive-ready language.

-17. Review the results.
-You decide to include this information, but you remember that Copilot inserts new content at the current location of your cursor.
-So in the document, place you cursor at a blank line below the section where you want the new content to appear.
-Then select the **Add to doc** icon (a square with a plus sign in it) that appears below the list of suggestions in the **Copilot** pane.

-18. Review the new content that was inserted.
-Did Copilot copy and paste in the suggestions as they appear in the detail pane, which instructed you on what to include for each new suggestion?
-Or did it actually provide the information that it suggested you include?
-In our testing, Copilot copied and pasted the same text from the detail pane, which told us what to include.
-Other times it expanded a bit on the information under each section, but it went into more detail on what should be included.
-However, in neither case did it include that information for each suggestion.
-    <br/>If this scenario happened to you as well, the workaround would be to ask Copilot to create the text for each suggestion and then insert that into the corresponding section in the document.
-While we’re not going to take up any more time in this exercise to do these steps, if you have time, feel free to give it a try.
-However, we did want you to see how Copilot sometimes operates.
-And always keep in mind the prompting best practice that you learned earlier in this training: If Copilot doesn’t provide your desired results, you should iterate and adapt your prompts accordingly.

-19. Make note of the file name as you plan to use this strategic communication brief in Task 4 when you ask Copilot in PowerPoint to create an executive-level presentation.
+15. Review the new content that was inserted.
+Make note of the file name as you plan to use this strategic communication brief in Task 4 when you ask Copilot in PowerPoint to create an executive-level presentation.
 You can close this tab in your Microsoft Edge browser.